-- 1. With a bucket on the loader arms, lower the bucket to the ground so that the front of the traction unit lifts off the ground a few inches. - 2.
-Shut off the engine and remove the key. - 3.
+- 1. Park the machine on a level surface and engage the parking brake. - 2.
+With the bucket installed and pointing down, lower it into the ground so that the front of the traction unit lifts off the ground a few centimeters (inches). - 3.
+Shut off the engine and remove the key. - 4.
 Using a water hose or pressure washer, remove dirt from each track system.